Protobuf to

 C#.

 Turn a .proto file into a modern C# client.
 Records with required and init, nullable reference types on every optional, discriminated union records for each oneof.
-Ships with an HttpClient that speaks Connect RPC over JSON.
+Ships with an HttpClient that speaks Connect RPC over JSON — unary plus server, client, and bidi streaming.
 No signup, no install.

 syntax = "proto3";